-Without pausing he went towards the first house and bore a tunnel through the house.
+Without pausing, he went towards the first house and bore a tunnel through the house.
 The second story remained intact.
-Again he aimed for house, there was a roar and the second story came down burying the tank for a moment.
+Again he aimed for the home, there was a roar, and the second story came down burying the tank for a moment.

 10 Minutes Flat!
 The time to clear the first house